 5) Time travel appears impossible.

-6) Raising the dead to true life is impossible. vampires, zombies and animated skeletons are very possible.
+6) Raising the dead to true life is impossible.
+Vampires, zombies and animated skeletons are very possible.
 Don't be fooled.

 7) Cold iron (and to some extent steel) will disrupt the function of magic and usually effect magical creatures, especially those summoned.
 More advanced mages can compensate for the effect though their spell power may be reduced.
-A dragon might need to be killed with a sword as lead bullets bounce off it and flames just keep it comfy and felling loved.
+A dragon might need to be killed with a sword as lead bullets bounce off it and flames just keep it comfy and feeling loved.

 A magic user can use his magic to deal damage as a creature of equal levels out to nearby range.
 They can cast spells affecting the six attributes of a victim directly and requiring saves.
 Usually a magic user can affect one attribute per two levels.
 So a 2nd level magic user might decide they cast illusions to befuddle people and affect their dexterity by tripping them up running int walls etc. At 4th level they might broaden the effect of their illusions to play on a person's inner fears and affect Intelligence or Charisma.
 Inanimate objects in general must be affected using spells against strength or constitution.
 The referee has final word on what magical effects are possible.
 A magical effect can create a shield with armor points equal to double the character's level and affecting him and nearby characters.